KDE/ghostwriter/README.md

 $ brew install qt5
 ```

-*Note:* if you installed XCode command line tools qt will fail building the application with an error like `Project ERROR: Could not resolve SDK Path for 'macosx' Error while parsing file <ghostwriter.pro>.
+*Note:* If you installed XCode command line tools, Qt will fail building the application with an error like `Project ERROR: Could not resolve SDK Path for 'macosx' Error while parsing file <ghostwriter.pro>.
 Giving up.`.
 Please follow the [instructions to build Qt applications without installing XCode](BUILD_MAC.md)

 4. run `brew link`